Kongu Nadu: Culture

 The people of the region upheld the Tirukkural with utmost reverence, which remained as the chief administrative text during the medieval period with several Kural inscriptions and other historical records are found across the region.
 Medieval Kural commentaries written by Parithiyar, Pariperumal, Kaalingar and Mallar have all been found in the Kongu Region.
-The 15th-century Jain inscriptions in the Ponsorimalai near Mallur indicate shunning meat from Tirukkural which may indicate that the people of the region might have practiced ahimsa and non-killing as chief virtues.
+The 15th-century Jain inscriptions in the Ponsorimalai near Mallur cite a verse on shunning meat from the Kural, indicating that the people of the region practiced ahimsa and non-killing as chief virtues.
 Sati was also practiced in the region.
 The culture of the region was similar to that of Mysore region of south Karnataka due to historical and geographic continuity.
 The people of the region have a reputation for entrepreneurship.
 The temples in the region follow the Dravidian style.
 In Dravidian architecture, the temples considered of porches or Mantapas preceding the door leading to the sanctum, Gate-pyramids or Gopurams in quadrangular enclosures that surround the temple and Pillared halls used for many purposes and are the invariable accompaniments of these temples.
 Besides these, a South Indian temple usually has a tank called the Kalyani or Pushkarni.
-The Gopuram is a monumental tower, usually ornate at the entrance of the temple forms a prominent feature of Koils and Hindu temples of the Dravidian style.
+The Gopuram is a monumental tower, usually ornate at the entrance of the temple forms a prominent feature of Koils, Hindu temples of the Dravidian style.
 They are topped by the kalasam, a bulbous stone finial and function as gateways through the walls that surround the temple complex.